simplicityitself/simplicityitself.github.io/_posts/2016-03-11-the-minilith-tightly-coupled-microservices.md

 ## The Minilith

 The end result is that we compromise autonomy in favour of determinism.
+We compromise the ability to change arbitrarily inn favour of knowing what was deployed at some point.

 We accept that deployment is broader than a single service, and that there are dependencies when deploying certain services, there is an order.